opaque-maniac/commandline-task-manager/README.md

 ![Screenshot of the web feature website with in the list](./readme_images/five.png)

 ### Conclusion
-This app provided a way to practice golang so it was fun and I got to build a single page app in vanilla js which was new.
+This app provided a way to practice golang so it was fun and I got to build a single page app in vanilla js which was a new experience for me.
+Feel free to try it and don't forget to leave a star if you like it.